CodyTolene/Flipper-Zero-Development-Toolkit/README.md

 ## Contributions <a name="contributions"></a>

+To create your own variation:

+1. Fork the repository.
+2. Add your code, push.

+To add feedback to this repository:

 1. Fork the repository.
 2. Create a new branch with a descriptive name: `<username>/[<issue-#>]-<feature-or-bug-fix-desc>`
 3. Refer to the Development Guide to get started.
 Program, commit changes, and push to your branch.